nikhilkutinha/nikhilkutinha/README.md

 **nikhilkutinha/nikhilkutinha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

-- 🔭 I’m currently proficient with Django and Vue.
+- 🔭 I’m proficient with Python, JavaScript, HTML, and CSS; Django, Vue, and Tailwind.
-- 🌱 I’m currently learning Laravel.
+- 🌱 I’m currently learning Laravel and React.
 - ⚡ Fun fact: We are all stardust.
-- 😄 Pronouns: he/him.
+- 😄 Pronouns: seriously?

 <!--
 - 👯 I’m looking to collaborate on ...